adiaz1998/Project-News-App/README.md

 Special thanks to Alan Diaz, Adam Asimolowo, Segun Ajibadge, and Brandon Morales.

-This project will be continously worked and improved on after submitted by:
+This project will be continously worked and improved on after submission date by:
 * Alan Diaz
 * Adam Asimolowo